Oaxaca: Spanish colonization

 Spanish conquest and subsequent colonization had a devastating effect on the native population, due to European diseases and forced labor.
 In some areas the native population nearly or completely disappeared.
 It has been estimated that the native population of the region declined from 1.5 million in 1520 to 150,000 in 1650.
-Eventually, this would prompt the Spanish to import African slaves to some regions of the state, mostly in the Costa Chica.
-This poor treatment of indigenous and African populations would continue through the colonial period.
+Eventually, this prompted the Spanish to import African slaves to some regions of the state, mostly in the Costa Chica.
+This poor treatment of indigenous and African populations continued through the colonial period.
 Initially, the Spanish did not change native power structures and allowed nobles to keep their privileges as long as they were loyal to the Spanish crown.
-However, all indigenous people were eventually lumped into one category as the Spanish halted warfare among the city-states and created the official category of "indio" (Indian).
+But all indigenous people were eventually lumped into one category as the Spanish halted warfare among the city-states and created the official category of "indio" (Indian).

 Settlers arriving from Spain brought with them domestic animals that had never been seen in Oaxaca: horses, cows, goats, sheep, chickens, mules and oxen.
 New crops such as sugar cane, vanilla and tobacco were introduced.
-However, landholding still remained mostly in indigenous hands, in spite of the fact that only 9% of Oaxaca's terrain is arable.
+Landholding remained mostly in indigenous hands, even though only 9% of Oaxaca's terrain is arable.
 Spanish officials and merchants tried to take indigenous privileges due to their social status, but this was resisted.
 While some of this was violent, the dominant response was to resort to the administrative-judicial system or yield.
 Violence was reserved for the worst of situations.
 One native product to reach economic importance during the colonial period was the cochineal insect, used for the making of dyes for textiles.
 This product was exported to Europe, especially in the 17th and 18th centuries.
-The use of this insect faded in the 19th century with the discovery of cheaper dyes.
+The use of this insect faded in the 19th century with the discovery of cheaper dyes including synthetic colorants.

 For much of the colonial period, the state (then an intendencia or province) was relatively isolated with few roads and other forms of communication.
-Most politics and social issues were strictly on the local level.
+Most politics and social issues were on the local level.
 Despite Spanish domination, the indigenous peoples of Oaxaca have maintained much of their culture and identity, more so than most other places in Mexico.
 Part of this is due to the geography of the land, making many communities isolated.